nimroddanielmaayan/the-wild-oasis/notes.md

   applications.
 In addition, there are devtools for `React Query`, `Redux`, and other popular React libraries

-- Lesson 187 ("Yet Another Hook: useReducer") and lesson 189 ("Managing State With useReducer") have the best explanations of `useReducer` that I've seen so far
+- In the Udemy course, lesson 187 ("Yet Another Hook: useReducer") and lesson 189 ("Managing State With useReducer") have the best explanations of `useReducer` that I've seen so far

 - A "reducer" is called as such because it usually "reduces" several possible inputs into a single output, according to it's conditions